Inge Wolsink

 Your body often sends you signals that things aren’t going well.
 But we’re trained to override those signals in order to “do what needs to be done.”
 We use our heads to push our bodies toward the next goal.
 In the short term, that can be a useful strategy.
 But long term, ignoring your body leads to breakdown.

 Have you noticed your body saying, “I’ve had enough”?
-Do you feel—deep down—that this isn’t how you want to keep going?
+Do you sense that if you are really honest with yourself, you don't want to do this anymore?
 You can reclaim balance.
-There’s a way forward: by learning to listen to your body again.
-Take the Whole Body Stress Test below, and find out what you can do to reclaim balance, or check out what my clients have to say about working with me.
+There’s a way forward: by learning to listen to your body.
+Take the Whole Body Stress Test below, and find out what you can do to reclaim balance.

 ↡